Constructing completely integrable fields by a generalized-streamlines method

 \emph{iii}) The vector function $\mathbf{w}$ given by eq.\ (\ref{vareqsol}) or \eqref{altern} satisfies (\ref{NLH-intro}) but may not satisfy (\ref{exact}).
 However, for any given $\mathbf{G},$ including the case $\mathbf{G}=0,$ eq.\ (\ref{frob-2}) will be satisfied with the choice

 whenever $f$ satisfies the equation

 for some continuously differentiable vector function $\mathbf{G}_1.$ Solving (\ref{G-2d}) for $\mathbf{G}_1$ and substituting the result into (\ref{G_1eq-2d}), we find that the latter is a nonlinear equation for $f$.
-In any case, our aim is not to solve eq.\ (\ref{G_1eq-2d}) for $f$ in terms of a prescribed $\mathbf G_1$, but to obtain completely integrable solutions by the method of generalized streamlines.
+In any case, our aim is not to solve eq.\ (\ref{G_1eq-2d}) for $f$ in terms of a prescribed $\mathbf G_1$, but to obtain completely integrable solutions.

 Indeed, for the reasons explained in Sec.\ 1, we require only that condition (\ref{frob-2}) be satisfied for \emph{some} $\mathbf{G}$ once $\mathbf{w}$ has been determined by formula (\ref{vareqsol}).
 This can always be achieved, except on the (possibly empty) set